uasal/uasal.github.io/_pages/facilities.md

 ### Optical Metrology and Testing

-Our lab's 4D PhaseCam 6000 allows vibration insensitive metrology of optical systems such a space telescope assemblies as well as testing of individual optical components.
+Our lab's 4D PhaseCam 6000 allows vibration insensitive metrology of optical systems such a space telescope assemblies as well as testing of individual optical components on nanometer scales.